juanyuri/MaisonUltimate/readme.md

 This will start a development server at <a href="http://localhost:5173" target="_blank">Localhost with port 5173</a>

-## Working on...
+## Roadmap

+- [x] FRONTEND: Implement all components needed for Team Planning
+- [x] FRONTEND: Implement all components needed for Maison Sets Comparisons
-- [x] Reactivity of Pokemon Classes in Team Planner View
+- [x] Pokemon Team Planner View a.0.1
+- [x] DATA: ORAS/XY JSON with all trainers in English Version
+- [ ] FRONTEND: Button to choose between ORAS or XY trainers
+- [ ] FRONTEND: Button to choose the round you are on
-- [x] Pokemon Team Planner View v.0.1
+- [ ] Pokemon Maison Sets View a.0.1
-- [ ] Modify JSON of trainers to add Location from english Game Version (ORAS, XY)
 - [ ] MVP.
 Minimum Viable Project
-- [ ] Add all Trainers in Spanish games ORAS
+- [ ] FRONTEND: Order all the tables columns by name, values, damage, etc.
+- [ ] FRONTEND: Implement ERROR and SUCCESS screens.
-- [ ] Modify Team Planner View to add FILTERING Pokemon.
+- [ ] FRONTEND: Add filtering in Pokemon Team Builder
-- [ ] Make smaller Components and distribute Responsibilities across them
+- [ ] DOCUMENTATION: Add Project TechStack and more information about the structure
-- [ ] Document the project architecture
+- [ ] DATA: ORAS/XY JSON with all trainers in Spanish Version

 > [!NOTE]
-> All these features are not necessarely implemented in alpha versions
+> If you want any other feature, just contact me on: jdsanchez19@esei.uvigo.es